RCIC-UCI-Public/pytorch-admix/README.md

 - cuda-enabled versions of pytorch and vision are in respective <name>-cuda.yaml files.
   RPMs names have cuda and its version specified.

+## pytorch v2.3.0

+Build fails even with 16GB physical + 16G swapfile
+when compiled either with ninja or without (build find ninja in the presense of faoundation module) Create a pytorch2-cuda.yaml and adjust a few parameters, see notes in the file.